zeyad-mansour/SimpleArtificialNeuron/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > your perspective of software development changed, if at all?
 In other words,
 > is software development something you still enjoy?
 If not, why not?

 Completing the project didn't affect my passion for software development much.
-I have completed several independent programming projects before this, but the task of building SimpleArtificialNeuron was still rewarding, especially realizing the larger practical application of my basic component.
+I've completed several independent programming projects before this, but the task of building SimpleArtificialNeuron was still rewarding, especially realizing the larger practical application of my basic component.

 ### Personal Growth